paragi/chronos/README.md

-# Chronos - Timer and sheduler
+# Chronos - Timer and scheduler

-work in progress

 ## For node JS or javascript.

-Call the method with a time expression string and a callback function.

-The time expression can produce a complex reoccurring time pattern or a one-time shot, within years, seconds or even milliseconds.
-This is not cron.
-Rather it is an attempt at updating the very successful cron syntax.
+### Features
+* Extensively improved cron-like syntax (Not compatible)
+* Milliseconds resolution
+* Recalculate long running timers, to improve accuracy
+* No dependencies
+* Written for both node JS and browser inclusion
+* Time expressions include range, set, timestamp, weekday, yearday

 Chronos are based on the setTimeout function.
 It is not very precise.
-At present it seems to have an accuracy within 25 ms, without significant process load.
+At present it seems to have an accuracy within 2 ms in node and 25 ms i most browsers.
 However it seems to defer execution time, during process load.
 In some cases that I preferable, but it makes the timing less precise.
 To increase precision, you would have to rewrite the function with some form of correction to real time.

+### Example
-### To add a timed job every day at noon:
+To add a timed job every day at noon:

 ```javascript
 chronos.add({timex:”* * * 12”,  action:function(){console.log(“hello wolrd”)}});
 ```

 ## Time expression Syntax
 The basic syntax is a series of fields specifying the time(s):